-The MediSend Biomedical Repair Training Program, now in its fourth year, has trained and returned dozens of professional biomedical technicians to developing country hospitals.
-Many MediSend graduates have been the first such biomedical professionals in their countries.
-The latest group of trainees, sponsored by ExxonMobil, has recently arrived at the Elisabeth Dahan Humanitarian Center, MediSend’s global headquarters in Dallas, Texas.
+The Medisend Biomedical Repair Training Program, now in its fourth year, has trained and returned dozens of professional biomedical technicians to developing country hospitals.
+Many Medisend graduates have been the first such biomedical professionals in their countries.
+The latest group of trainees, sponsored by ExxonMobil, recently arrived in Dallas, Texas.

-Men and women from Nigeria and Kazakhstan, participating in the 2010 Spring/Summer Biomedical Repair Training Program, will spend six months in intensive biomedical technology courses and will graduate capable of installing, repairing and maintaining the full range of basic biomedical equipment found in developing country hospitals.
-Each trainee’s hospital receives the MediSend Mobile Biomedical Equipment Test and Repair Kit™.
+Men and women from Nigeria and Kazakhstan, taking part in the 2010 Spring/Summer Biomedical Repair Training Program, will spend six months in intensive biomedical technology courses and will graduate capable of installing, repairing and maintaining the full range of basic biomedical equipment found in the developing country hospitals.
+Each trainee’s hospital receives the Medisend Mobile Biomedical Equipment Test and Repair Kit™.
 The Kit has over 4000 test, repair and calibration tools and supply items needed to support eighty percent of the basic equipment found in a developing country hospital.

-An ardent supporter of MediSend’s work in developing country hospitals, ExxonMobil originally funded the MediSend Biomedical Repair Laboratory where trainees participate in the practical application of their newly acquired skills.
+An ardent supporter of Medisend’s work in a developing country hospitals, ExxonMobil originally funded the Medisend Biomedical Repair Laboratory where trainees take part in the practical application of their newly gained skills.

-“We are grateful to ExxonMobil for the opportunity to provide hope and promise to communities in need through these trainees,” says Nick Hallack, President and CEO of MediSend, “It is exciting to see the dedication and passion that all of the trainees have for the mission ahead of them.”
+“We are grateful to ExxonMobil for the opportunity to provide hope and promise to communities in need through these trainees,” says Nick Hallack, President and CEO of Medisend, “It is exciting to see the dedication and passion that all the trainees have for the mission ahead of them.”